BarraQDA/nvivotools/README.md

 ### Linux

-Use your distro package manager to install Python 2.
+Use your usual package manager to install Python 2.7.

 ### Mac

-The instructions below have been tested on a fresh Mac OSX version 10.11 (El Capitan).
-They should work with little or no changes on other versions.
+install a recent version of Python 2 from [Python Releases for Mac OS X](https://www.python.org/downloads/mac-osx/).
+Since Mac releases of Python appear to lack the `dateutils` module included on other versions, you need to install it explicitly:

+    pip install --user dateutils

-Although OSX ships with a version of Python, it seems to be unable to work correctly with the SQLAlchemy package on which NVivotools depends (more precisely - if anyone knows enough about this stuff to figure it out - it fails to load the dbcapi).
+Sidenote: Although OSX ships with a version of Python, this version seems to be unable to work correctly with the SQLAlchemy package on which NVivotools depends (more precisely - if anyone knows enough about this stuff to figure it out - it fails to load the `dbcapi`).
 There is some suspicion that this problem may be related to OSX's System Integrity Protection (SIP), which was only introduced with El Capitan.
 It is therefore possible that the following section may not be required on earlier versions of OSX (or if you disable SIP, which we do not recommend).

-Instead of using the shipped version of Python, install a recent version of Python 2 from [Python Releases for Mac OS X](https://www.python.org/downloads/mac-osx/).
-Note that Mac releases of Python appear to lack the `dateutils` module, so you will need to install that one explicitly:

-    pip install --user dateutils

-## Installing Python libraries
+## Install Python libraries

-You should use 'pip', even under Linux, to be sure of having up-to-date versions of the libraries.
-The following commands install the libraries only for the current user, which is the recommended approach at least during the testing phases.
+You should use `pip`, even under Linux, to be sure of having up-to-date versions of the libraries.
+The following commands install the libraries only for the current user, which is the recommended approach, at least during the testing phases.
+If you know what you are doing, and have superuser privileges, you may drop `--user` from the following.

 Using a command window, first make sure you have an up-to-date version of pip: